djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-11-18-some-complaints.markdown

 On the positive side: we had a beautiful cross that became a goal fairly early in the game.
 We did a great job contesting those 50-50 balls.
 Our defense was lock-down.
 And the other team had some terrific players.
 We were the better team, but it was a tight match.
 Also, I truly believe we "left it all on the pitch", even if we maybe should've taken more shots.

 I'm fine with a hands-off ref, and I'm fine with a hands-on ref who's largely accurate.
-But I can't stand a hands-on ref who's always wrong and seems to relish in his own perceived moral superiority.
+What I can't stand is a hands-on ref who's always wrong and seems to relish in his own perceived moral superiority.
 But I truly am happy with the game: we played well, we had good spirit, and we'll have fun in the future.

 # Conclusion: a relatively solid day